Yellow Line (CTA): Route

 The Yellow Line begins at the Dempster-Skokie terminal located at 5005 Dempster Street in Skokie.
-A stub track extends north of the station to allow trains to switch ends.
+A stub track extends north of the station to allow trains to reverse.
 The line runs south from Dempster-Skokie at street level.
 After crossing Oakton Street, the Yellow Line turns east and crosses over Skokie Boulevard (U.S. Route 41).
 After the East Prairie Road grade crossing, the tracks rise to become an elevated route.

 At this point, the route passes the Skokie Shops CTA maintenance facility and crosses over the North Shore Channel.
 After passing over Dodge Avenue, the tracks descend into a trench.
-The line remains in the trench for about 1 mi, then passes under the Metra Union Pacific/North Line and Purple Line tracks to enter Howard Yard.
+The line remains in the trench for about 1 mi, then passes under the Metra Union Pacific North Line and Purple Line tracks to enter Howard Yard.
 The line then rises to serve the elevated Howard station.
-A small segment extends south of the station to allow Yellow and Purple Line trains to switch ends.
+A small segment extends south of the station to allow Yellow and Purple Line trains to reverse.